Some notable buildings around Colac

 The Elms

-Built around 1880 for Dr T. Foster, first medical officer at Colac Community Hospital, now a B & B. A solid brick house with a slate roof and several red brick chimneys, it once sat in extensive grounds with outbuildings, tennis court, formal and kitchen gardens and a separate smoking and billiard room.
+It is a solid brick house with a slate roof and several red brick chimneys, it once sat in extensive grounds with outbuildings, tennis court, formal and kitchen gardens and a separate smoking and billiard room.

 The Elms.
 Colac